JosephTLyons/andromeda/README.md

 ```

 Notice that the licenses are fairly similar.
 Also, note that it would be fairly
-easy to guess a license.
-The probability that a random guess would be an actual
+easy to randomly guess a license.
+The probability that a random guess would be
-license is `1000 / (10^4) = 0.1`.
-It is up to the user to understand this and
+an actual license is `1000 / (10^4) = 0.1`.
+Andromeda tries to help the user by
+calculating and printing out the license pool coverage, but it is up to the user
-adjust the settings to increase the complexity of the output and decrease the
+to understand what this means and adjust the settings to both increase the
+complexity of the output and decrease the chances of guessing a license.
-chances of guessing a license.
-Using the example from earlier with `1000`
+Using the example from earlier with `1000` licenses of length `20` using all
-licenses of length `20` using all symbols, the probability that a random guess
+symbols, the probability that a random guess would be an actual license is
-would be an actual license is `1000 / (62^20) = 1.4196007e-33`.
+`1000 / (62^20) = 1.4196007e-33`.